Capturing Empirically Derived Design Knowledge for Creating Conceptual Design Configurations

 In an ideal design process, designers envision a configuration of components prior to determining dimensions or sizes of these components.
 Given the breadth of suppliers and production methods that exist today, most engineered artifacts are a mix of both custom-made parts and OEM (original equipment manufacturer) parts.
 The design of any future artifact must be carefully planned to take advantage of the diverse set of possibilities.
 We conjecture that computational design tools could be developed to help designers navigate the design space in creating configurations from detailed specifications of function.
 In this research, a methodology is developed that extracts design knowledge from an expanding online library of components in the form of grammar rules.
 From an initial implementation of forty-five rules compiled from 15 components extracted from three products, we demonstrate a computational process that builds a new design configuration by borrowing concepts from how common functions are solved in related designs.

-T. Kurtoglu et al., "Capturing Empirically Derived Design Knowledge for Creating Conceptual Design Configurations," ASME 2005 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC/CIE2005), American Society of Mechanical Engineers (ASME), Sep 2005.
+T. Kurtoglu et al., "Capturing Empirically Derived Design Knowledge for Creating Conceptual Design Configurations," Proceedings of the ASME 2005 International Design Engineering Technical Conferences & Computers and Information in Engineering Conference (2005, Long Beach, CA), American Society of Mechanical Engineers (ASME), Sep 2005.

 Mechanical and Aerospace Engineering